thisisvuk/thisisvuk/README.md

 # 💫 About Me:

-Passionate Software Developer with expertise in Android (Java/Kotlin), React, HTML, CSS, and JavaScript.
+Passionate Software Developer with expertise in Next.js, React, Android, HTML, CSS, and JavaScript.
 Building innovative projects across web and mobile platforms.
 Always learning and seeking collaborations.

 👯 You can contact me at [thisisvuk1@gmail.com][email]